netmelody/ci-eye/README.md

 Downloads
 ---------
-The CI-Eye executable JAR file can be downloaded from GitHub [downloads] -- see the [release notes].
+The CI-Eye executable JAR file can be downloaded from googlecode [downloads] -- see the [release notes].

 Documentation
 -------------